 The Inventions

 My photographic inventions have played a major contribution to my fine art photographic career.
 My desire has always been to find ways to expand on traditional photographic “space” so as to better communicate feelings and thoughts with visual metaphoric relationships and expansions of the photographic “edges”.
-This effort began back in the late 60s with my building of a keyboard operated slide show apparatus that enabled a photographer to play his or her images spontaneously to music and sound.
-This then led to my interest in trying ways to expand on the limits of a camera’s ability to see outside of traditional photographic formats.
-Working with many designs of pin hole cameras I produced a significant portfolio of what I call my “Spherical Series”.
+This effort began back in the late 60s with my building of a keyboard operated slide show apparatus that enabled a photographer to project his or her images spontaneously on walls along with music and sound.
+This then led to my interest in trying ways to expand on the limits of a camera’s ability to see outside of traditional photographic print formats.
+Wanting to photograph a total 360-degree vertical and 360-degree horizontal "environmental" image, I invented a pinhole camera which could do this.
+Later inventions include the RiflePod, the MirrowsPod along my most recent digital invention. the LUDF, a Limited Use Digital File.
+The LUDF file is the logical way now for fine-art digital photographers to market their work.

 The Total Environment Camera